paweltatarczuk/checkstyle-to-json/README.md

 - `-B, --before BEFORE`  Amount of lines before used for file context fetch (default: 3)
 - `-A, --after AFTER`    Amount of lines after used for file context fetch (default: 3)
+- `-G, --gitlab`         Create a file suitable for the CI/CD-pipeline upload to gitlab.com

 ## JSON format

+### Standard

 ```
 {